Introduction

 The SPD provides a step-by-step guide for ensuring biodiversity is properly considered throughout the planning process.

-The SPD should therefore be referred to for all other matters concerning biodiversity, including the overarching principles that apply to development, such as the mitigation hierarchy which must be addressed prior to the provision of any BNG.
+The SPD should therefore be referred to for all other matters concerning biodiversity, including the overarching principles that apply to development, such as the mitigation hierarchy which must be addressed before the provision of any BNG.

 Local policy requirements